abstools/abstools/website/src/site/sphinx/manual/modelapi.rst

 .. _sec:customizing-url-prefixes:

-Customizing the Model API URL
+Customizing the model API URL
 =============================

 .. note:: This functionality is currently only available in the Erlang